Building understanding of checkpoint inhibitor-associated diabetes mellitus.

 About the Expert

-Jordan Wright, M.D., Ph.D., is an instructor at Vanderbilt University Medical Center.
+Jordan J. Wright, M.D., Ph.D., is an assistant professor of diabetes, endocrinology, and metabolism at Vanderbilt University Medical Center.
 His research interests include pancreatic islet cell biology and cellular processes responsible for diabetes pathogenesis.